h4ckbs/nixos-mailserver/docs/howto-develop.rst

 ::

-   $ nix-build tests -A extern.nixpkgs_20_03
+   $ nix-build tests -A external.nixpkgs_20_03
-   $ nix-build tests -A intern.nixpkgs_unstable
+   $ nix-build tests -A internal.nixpkgs_unstable
    ...

 Contributing to the documentation